 Portuguese also had their influence on the port that changed the face of the land by burning it almost three times.
-It is believed that Vasco da Gama was the first known European to visit Mombasa, whose purpose of exploration was to spread the Christian faith to further expand Portugal's trading area.
+It is believed that Vasco da Gama was the first known European to visit Mombasa, whose purpose of exploration was to spread the Christian faith to expand Portugal's trading area further.
 Mombasa became Portugal's main trading centre of spices, cotton and coffee, where Fort Jesus was constructed.
-The Fort served as the major center for trading goods that protected the Portuguese from conflicts with locals the remains of which still attracts a great deal of tourists and visitors.
+The Fort served as the primary centre for trading goods that protected the Portuguese from conflicts with locals.
+Fort Jesus still attracts plenty of tourists and visitors.

-As slavery was highly practiced during that era, the local slaves were exchanged for goods.
+As slavery was highly practised during that era, the local slaves were exchanged for goods.
 Until 1698, the Portuguese controlled the city, but soon the Omani Arabs took over the charge.
 Finally, the British took control of Mombasa in 1895, wherein the British East African Protectorate was established.
-Colonisation perpetuated in Mombasa that promoted European culture over the town and the Kenyan lands.
+Colonisation perpetuated in Mombasa promoted European culture over the town and the Kenyan lands.
 Like in India, the British gained momentum and established control of the port.
-They even completed a railway line in the early 1900’s from Mombasa to Uganda which is perhaps the major landmark in the history of Mombasa.
+They even built a railway line in the early 1900s from Mombasa to Uganda, which is perhaps the major landmark in the history of Mombasa.
 Thus, from 1887 to 1907, Mombasa remained the capital of the British East Africa Protectorate.